richardli/gatesweb/docs/country_selection/Rwanda/CM_ECMR_C_NNF.md

 hide:
     - toc
 ---
-# Deaths per 1000 live births in the first month of life in the five years preceding
+# Deaths per 1000 live births in the first month of life in the five years preceding the survey
-the survey

-This indicator represents the deaths per 1000 live births in the first month of life in the five years preceding the survey, per 1000 live births.
+This indicator represents the deaths per 1000 live births in the first month of life in the five years preceding the survey.

 ## Prevalence map